What is customer data?

 But these results are not just a by-product of customer data.
 You need to make sense of it in a smart and efficient way.
 And for this, you need a customer data platform.

-Customer data platforms gather all the data you get from your customers across multiple channels and touchpoints, bring it together, and build unified customer profiles.
-These profiles are further used by marketers in an easy and seamless way so that you don’t get irrelevant product recommendations and e-mails or ads urging you to purchase the product you just bought.
+This database with its unique profiles are used by marketers in an easy and seamless way so that customers don’t get irrelevant product recommendations and e-mails or ads urging you to purchase the product they just bought.

 CDPs are different from CRMs (customer relationship management platforms).
 While they both collect customer data for your organization, CDPs create unified customer profiles on their own, using data gathered from a variety of online and offline channels.
 CRMs only track a customer’s intentional interactions with the company and you need to keep track of these interactions manually.